27 Best Travel Planning Tools and Apps

 As much as I love technology to help with some travel planning tasks, I’m also old school.
 I LOVE travel books from Lonely Planet.

 They are always my first stop when I’m planning a trip.
-They do have a decent website, however, I prefer the physicals guide books as these become working documents.
+They do have a decent website; however, I prefer the physical guidebooks as these become working documents.

-I start on their itineraries page, and them write notes and draw stars on other places I want to add into my own itinerary.
+I start on their itineraries page, and then write notes and draw stars on other places I want to add to my own itinerary.

-Throughout the book I highlight anything I think is really important as well as cover the pages with other helpful information I have found on notes.
+Throughout the book, I highlight anything I think is really important as well as cover the pages with other helpful information I have found in notes.

-Sometimes I will get a tip-off from a local or another traveler and rather than just write it on my phone, I find it much easier to write it on the margins of the location or note it on the map.
+Sometimes I will get a tip-off from a local or another traveler, and rather than just write it on my phone, I find it much easier to write it in the margins of the location or note it on the map.

 Another advantage is that the book doubles as a travel journal and travel guide.
 You always know what you did on what date.
 Here’s a tip.
 Put tickets in the relevant pages.

-My shelves are full of old Lonely Planet guidebooks which also serve as a great mementos of my trips.
+My shelves are full of old Lonely Planet guidebooks, which also serve as great mementos of my trips.

 Plan around your travel highlights

 Planning a trip is fun, but sometimes it can be stressful as well.
 What do I need to pack?
-What area should I stay?
+What area should I stay in?
 What are the main attractions I have to see in this city?

 Just type in the destination you’re going to and you’ll be given an option of popular attractions in the city, day tours and trips you can take from that destination, things to do in that city, walking and biking tours, and customized itineraries.